hfactor/hfactor.github.io/_notes/100 Public/Lists/Movie List.md

 title: Movie List
 permalink: /movies
 format: list
+description: An attempt to list **good and better** (<2.5 in scale of 5) movies I saw.
+I started this page as a practice to log movies, but that's something I always fail to maintain!
 ---
-An attempt to list **good and better** (<2.5 in scale of 5) movies I saw.
-I started this page as a practice to log movies, but that's something I always fail to maintain!

 ### 2023
 - Romancham, Malayalam, 2022